camptocamp/ogc-client/docs/connected-systems-plan.md

 ---

-## 🧠 Architectural Notes
+## 🧠 Architectural Rationale (TypeScript)

-> CSAPI logic will be implemented in a dedicated module (`connected_systems.py`) using composition rather than inheritance.
-This mirrors the design used in the EDR implementation, promoting modularity, capability-based exposure, and separation of concerns.

-> Initial implementation will focus on core CSAPI entities.
-Additional entities will be added modularly to maintain compliance while enabling incremental development.
+This implementation follows the modular design patterns used in the upstream `camptocamp/ogc-client` TypeScript library.
+Rather than extending the main client via inheritance, CSAPI functionality will be encapsulated in a dedicated `ConnectedSystemsClient` class and composed into the main client instance.

+This approach mirrors how EDR support is integrated — using capability detection and conditional exposure — and ensures that CSAPI logic remains isolated, testable, and maintainable.

+### Key Design Principles

+- **Composition over inheritance**: CSAPI logic is injected as a property (`connectedSystems`) only if the server advertises support.
+- **Modular client structure**: Each API (Features, EDR, CSAPI) lives in its own file and namespace, promoting separation of concerns.
+- **Capability detection**: The main client will expose `.connectedSystems` only if CSAPI-specific links or metadata are present.
+- **Type safety**: All query parameters and responses will use TypeScript interfaces and `Record<string, string>` for flexible filtering.
+- **Testability**: Each method will be covered by unit tests using `vitest` or `jest`, with mock responses for isolated validation.

+This design ensures that CSAPI support can be added without disrupting existing functionality, and can be cleanly merged back into the upstream repo via a pull request referencing [Issue #118](https://github.com/camptocamp/ogc-client/issues/118).

 ---